Need to change your WordPress language?

 Changing your WordPress site language lets you offer your front-end site in a single language other than English.

-When you change your WordPress site language into a language other than English, it will do two things:
+When you change your WordPress site language to a language other than English, it will do two things:

 - It will automatically change the language for your WordPress dashboard (but you can manually change this back to other languages).